MrWeatherf/Stellaris-NecroPurifiers/README.md

 # Stellaris-NecroPurifiers
-Config files for a Stellaris mod, which will create a combination of the Necrophage origin and Fanatical Purifier civic
+Config files for a Stellaris mod, which will create a combination of the Necrophage origin and Fanatical Purifier civic.